RWS/studio-api-docs/apiconcepts/integration/using_trados_studio_projectscontroller.md

 Using Trados Studio ProjectsController
 =====
-TranslationStudioAutomation provides support for the third party developers to access the Trados Studio projects view and perform project operations.
+TranslationStudioAutomation provides support for third-party developers to access the Trados Studio projects view and perform project operations.

 Creating a custom project list inside a viewpart that belongs to the projects view
 ----